}

 Ten Secrets to a Successful Rehab Experience!

-Do Not Attempt to Overcome Your Addiction Alone
+Do Not Attempt To Overcome Your Prescription Drug Addiction Alone

 Regardless of whether you were originally prescribed the drug you are now addicted to or obtained the drug via other methods, prescription drug addiction and opiate abuse are incredibly serious and dangerous.
 If you wish to overcome your addiction and live a happier, drug-free life, the caring, dedicated team at Pacific Bay Recovery can help.